nomeata/screen-message/README.md

 right too for you.
 It has been used already twice at a Debian conference for the Mugshots.

-`screen-message` runs on Linux and Windows and there is an online version on http://sm.nomeata.de/.
+`screen-message` runs on Linux and Windows and there is an online version on http://sm.nomeata.de/ (with sources in the `docs/` folder of this project)

 Installation Linux
 ------------------